validator/validator/README.md

 #### --Werror

-    Makes the checker exit non-zero if any warnings are encountered (even if there are no errors).
+    Makes vnu exit non-zero if any warnings are encountered (even if there are no errors).

     default: [unset; checker exits zero if only warnings are encountered]

 #### --exit-zero-always

-    Makes the checker exit zero even if errors are reported for any documents.
+    Makes vnu exit zero even if errors are reported for any documents.

     default: [unset; checker exits 1 if errors are reported for any documents]

 #### --stdout

-    Makes the checker report errors and warnings to stdout rather than stderr.
+    Makes vnu report errors and warnings to stdout rather than stderr.

     default: [unset; checker reports errors and warnings to stderr]